Quick and Comforting Chicken Noodle Soup

 Go easy on yourself and purchase "Better than Bouillon" stock by Superior Touch.

-But if you want to have a go at making your own stock, here's how:
+But if you want to make your own stock, here's how:

 To make chicken stock from scratch, you will need: